mfelleisen/Santorini/plan.md

 Your friends love the game.
 You want to create a set-up where you can explore game-playing strategies.
-You imagine that you, and possibly one of your friends, create players that stick to a specific strategy.
-Then you run thousands of rounds to find out which strategy works well.
+You imagine that you, and possibly one of your friends, create players that play specific strategies.
+Then you run thousands of rounds to find out which strategy works best.

 Since your friend's player implementation may accidentally violate the rules of the game, you plan on implementing the game in a somewhat realistic fashion.

 Of course, deep down you're hoping that Santorini.com will become the next Facebook and make you infinitely rich.

+### A Realistic Game

+means

+- there is an administrator
+- there are players
+- there is an API for players to interact with the administrator

+Who needs to know what?
+Both the admin and the players need a representation of the basic game entities: a board, the tokens and buildings on the board, etc.

 ### The Board

 - initialize with four unique tokens, two per player
 - allow players to move to a neighboring place
 - allow players to build up a house on a neighboring tile

-### The Rules

-- a player can move to a neighboring place if
-  - there is no other player on that field,
-  - he is "jumping" down from a building (of arbitrary height), or
-  - the building on this place is only one step taller than the one he is on but not capped (fourth floor).

-- a player can add a level to a neighboring field if the building isn't already 3 storied tall

 ## Stage 2